v-Ajnava/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzServiceBusQueue.md

 ```

 ### -MaxDeliveryCount
-MaxDeliveryCount - the maximum delivery count.
+MaxDeliveryCount - The maximum delivery count.
 A message is automatically deadlettered after this number of deliveries.
+default value is 10.
+Min is 1.

 ```yaml
 Type: System.Nullable`1[System.Int32]